Baagsma/PBQA/examples/README.md

 Now, the LLM will only receive examples tagged as feedback, which can be useful for providing specific examples to the LLM.
 Note that since `feedback` is not defined in the pattern file as a component, it will not be included in the response.

 Besides queries to the LLM, filters are also used to retrieve examples from the database.
 The `db.query()` method is used to retrieve entries from the database based on the semantic similarity to the provided `input`.
 The `db.where()` method is used to retrieve entries based on the provided filters.
 Both methods use the same filtering syntax as the `llm.ask()` method, being passed as keyword arguments.

+## Feedback
+Since every query benefits from additional examples, setting up a system to process feedback may be an effective way to dynamically improve the LLM's responses.
+To that end, patterns can be created to classify and parse feedback, or even to have the LLM generate feedback for itself.